 In the early 1940s, MIT distinguished itself at a time of global crisis.
-Only months prior to the attack on Pearl Harbor, President Franklin Roosevelt created the Office of Scientific Research and Development, naming as its director Vannevar Bush, a former professor and dean of MIT's School of Engineering.
-In that role, Bush harnessed the power of MIT to provide America's military research with both a sense of direction and a sense of urgency.3 inertial guidance systems, microwave technology, and the framework for modern-day personal computing all grew out of these efforts-not to mention the guidance and computer systems that enabled NASA's Apollo rockets to take our astronauts, including MIT alumnus Buzz Aldrin (ScD '63), to the moon and back safely and reliably.
+Only months prior to the attack on Pearl Harbor, President Franklin Roosevelt created the Office of Scientific Research and Development, naming as its director, Vannevar Bush, a former professor and dean of MIT's School of Engineering.
+In that role, Bush harnessed the power of MIT to provide America's military research with both a sense of direction and a sense of urgency.3

+MIT responded to the call for accelerated innovation in emerging technologies by organizing the now-legendary radiation and instrumentation labs, which contributed some of the most foundational technical ideas of the 20th century.
+Wartime radar, inertial guidance systems, microwave technology, and the framework for modern-day personal computing, all grew out of these efforts-not to mention the guidance and computer systems that enabled NASA's Apollo rockets to take our astronauts, including MIT alumnus Buzz Aldrin (ScD '63), to the moon and back, safely and reliably.
 After the conclusion of the war, the Radiation Lab was succeeded by the Research Laboratory of Electronics (RLE) and MIT Lincoln Laboratory; the Instrumentation Lab became Draper Lab, a nationally recognized nonprofit research and development laboratory.